Configuring the Server Service

 Below are details about the elements in the file:

 - httpsCertificateMapping: The root element.

-- certificateMapping: One mapping relationship between certificate alias and domain name.
+- certificateMapping: Represents one mapping relationship between certificate alias and domain name.

 - description: Optional.
 The description about the mapping.

 - certificateAlias: The alias of the certificate defined in the keystore file.

 - domainPattern: Represents a domain name pattern.